Azure/azure-ai-cli/BOOK-OF-AI.md

 ⏹️ Use the code interpreter in the assistant
 ⏹️ `ai chat --interactive --question "how many e's are there in the pledge of allegiance?"`
 ⏹️ ... `how'd you do that?`

+⏹️ Generate code for using code interpreters
+⏹️ `ai dev new openai-asst-streaming-with-code --csharp` or `--python` or `--javascript` ...

+⏹️ Go over what was generated in the console app
+⏹️ ... similar to previous chapters' console app
+⏹️ ... see how the LLM sends back code snippets to the helper class

+⏹️ Install the dependencies
+⏹️ `dotnet restore` or `pip install -r requirements.txt` or `npm install` ...

+⏹️ Run the console app
+⏹️ `ai dev shell`
+⏹️ `dotnet run` or `python main.py` or `node main.js` ...

 ## CHAPTER 9: OpenAI Assistants w/ Function Calling